freshehr/postman-ehrscape/WorkingWithEhrscapeMarkdown.md

 ![Get Composition Id result](./Images/RetrieveCompositionIdResult.jpg)

-We will use the results of this query to retrieve the full composition, so the final action is to store the composition Id as a preset.
+We will use the results of this query to retrieve the full composition, so the final action is to store the composition Id as a pre-set.

 Highlight the string in the response details, right mouse click, set the environment (`C4H Ripple OSI` in this example) and then select `compositionId` from the list of attributes